There was an error with your log in

 Meals: Breakfast and lunch

-• Explore Tongariro, the oldest national park in New Zealand.
-You’ll take some secret side trips, but you’ll also hike the famous Tongariro Alpine Crossing, considered one of the world’s finest day walks.
-Sort out gear and pack our backpacks, then hike out of Whakapapa through tussock grasslands and over the low saddle that cuts between the Ruapehu and Ngauruhoe volcanoes.
-Spend your late afternoon at the modern Waihohonu Hut among patches of mountain beech forest beside a quiet stream.
+We sort out gear and pack our backpacks ready for our two nights away.
+In the late morning, hike out of Whakapapa through tussock-grasslands and over the low saddle that cuts between the volcanoes Ruapehu and Ngāuruhoe.
+Late afternoon we arrive at the simple but modern Waihohonu Hut among patches of mountain beech forest beside a quiet stream.
+There are great mountain-views from the spacious common room.

 Meals: Breakfast, lunch, and dinner

 • The trail to the next hut takes just 3 hours, so we have the morning to explore.
-You can amble (about an hour) to the splendid Ohineopango Springs and visit a historic hut and then return to the hut for lunch.
-Or, you can take an adventurous off-trail hike over ash-moraine ridges and skirt lava cliffs to reach a viewpoint high above a lake.
-Enjoy fantastic views of the park’s three peaks, one of which starred as Mount Doom in the Lord of the Rings films.
-Then, retreat to the Oturere “sardine tin” hut where you’ll meet adventurers from all over the world.
+Either amble (about an hour) to the splendid Ohineopango Springs and visit a historic hut and then return to the hut for lunch, or we can negotiate an adventurous off-trail route over ash-moraine ridges and skirt lava cliffs to reach a viewpoint high above a remote lake.
+After lunch continue on, traversing stony desert to an alpine hut at 1,400m situated on the edge of an old lava flow.

 Meals: Breakfast, lunch, and dinner